air/docker/README.md

 - This is enough to attach and pipe other processes.
 - You can't send signals. e.g. `docker run -i ubuntu bash` is impossible to exit from!
 This may be a bug (see Issues).

-`-t` registers a `pty` with the PID, which allows more complex interaction than stdin/stdout.
+`-t` creates a `pty` in the container (confirm - it's definitely stateful as a startup decision), which allows more complex interaction than stdin/stdout.
 - You can send signals.
 - If you don't run with a `-t` tty, your process will not accept signals on attach.
 Ref. https://github.com/docker/docker/issues/2855#issuecomment-56553415
+  - This can't be exactly true: The default is forward signals.
+I can kill a `top` that was not run with `-t` - surely with no TTY I can't Ctrl-C the process?

-These flags are useful even in `-d` daemon mode!
+These flags are important and stateful even in `-d` daemon mode!
 If you want to attach to your `bash` container and see a prompt, you will need `docker run -i -t -d ubuntu bash`.

+It's not clear.
+Even if you `run` without `-t`, `attach` can be run later and because "it assumes" a terminal, you can send signals to the process.

+Weird combinations
+- Using `-t` without `-i` seems weird
+- `--sig-proxy` seems pointless if you run in `-d` daemon mode, since the thing responsible for proxying goes away.

 ## Signals

-With `docker run --sig-proxy=true`, docker will catch selected signals and forward them to the PID.
+With `docker run/attach --sig-proxy=true`, docker will catch selected signals and forward them to the PID.
 This is useful if a `tty` is not attached.
 SIGKILL is not forwarded, i.e. it will kill docker.

-With `docker kill --signal="INT"` you can send arbitrary signals to the PID, e.g. to generate a Java thread dump.
+With `docker kill --signal="QUIT"` you can send arbitrary signals to the PID, e.g. to generate a `kill -3` Java thread dump.

 ## Dockerfiles